 Finding LGBTQ-Friendly Treatment Centers

-It also leads to substance abuse.
-In the LGBTQ community, it is likely that substance abuse is prevalent to mitigate the intense stress associated with being a social minority.
-While much of queer culture is associated with partying and socializing at clubs, bars, or safe spaces, substance abuse to enhance the social experience can quickly become problematic as a method of relieving psychological strain.
+While much of queer culture is associated with partying and socializing at clubs, bars, or safe spaces, substance use to enhance the social experience can quickly become problematic as a method of relieving psychological strain.

-Additionally, safe spaces with addictive substances outnumber sober places with appropriate social support.
-For many adolescents, gay bars or the Pride Parade may be their first introduction to gay culture.
+For many adolescents and young adults, gay bars or the Pride Parade may be their first introduction to gay culture.
 While spaces specifically for LGBTQ individuals are extremely important, they are often in businesses that serve alcohol, or they overlook use of social drugs like GHB, ecstasy, and marijuana.
-Seeking treatment is difficult when the cultural association with safety is linked to drug use and drinking.
+Seeking treatment is difficult when the cultural association with places that feel safe are linked to drug use and drinking.

 Finally, finding treatment outside major cities, or in the center of the country, is more difficult.
 Geographic areas associated with social liberalism, such as both the Atlantic and Pacific Coasts, will have better access to understanding, safe addiction treatment; areas more associated with conservatism, smaller populations, or fewer urban environments are less likely to have LGBTQ-specific addiction treatment or medical professionals with training to help this unique minority population.

 Treatment programs intended to serve the majority population are not likely to consider the unique history and stressors experienced by those who are gay, transgender, or queer.
 While many aspects of substance use treatment can serve multiple populations—medication-assisted treatment and behavioral therapies, for example—understanding the behaviors, histories, cultures, and psychologies of LGBTQ individuals will help medical professionals offer better treatment.